-Whether there are any technical issues concerning our products or any general questions, we are always willing to answer it as fast as possible via email or phone.
+Whether there are any technical issues concerning our products or any general questions, we are always willing to answer them as fast as possible via email or phone.
 In order to save both our and our clients time, we have provided a list of frequently asked questions.

 • Q: What type of power supply should I use?

-• Q: How should I cool Matchbox 2 ?
+• Q: How should I cool Matchbox®?

 • Q: Power has dropped drastically.
 What happened?

 • Q: How to be sure that laser gets enough cooling?

-A: During production, our lasers are tested on a large aluminum breadboard - this is one example how to dissipate heat.
+A: During production, our lasers are tested on a large aluminum breadboard - this is one example of how to dissipate heat.
 Keep in mind that steel has very poor thermal conductivity, therefore conventional optical tables and breadboards are not suitable for heatsinking of DPSS lasers.
 Customer should always use thermal grease when mounting the laser.
 Body temperature of the laser should not exceed about 35°C, and the TEC load should not exceed 80%, with rare exceptions.
 Diode laser needs no more than 7,5 W heat dissipation.
 DPSS lasers usually require more – about 15 W heat dissipation.
-All diode lasers and majority of DPSS lasers in the MATCHBOX 2 series could work properly attached to our forced air cooler.
+All diode lasers and a majority of DPSS lasers in the MatchBox® series could work properly attached to our forced air cooler.

-• Q: What is the breakout PCB ?
+• Q: What is the Breakout-Box?

-A: New parameters are not saved in the microcontroller of the laser unless ‘Device functions → Save settings’ is activated.
+A: New parameters are not saved in the microcontroller of the laser unless 'Save settings’ in the right bottom corner of the main MatchBox software window is activated.
 This is done to save EPROM write resource.

 • Q: What fiber core diameter do you use?

 A: We use fibers from many different vendors.
 Whether you need to know the actual fiber details, please contact us in order to get detailed information, such as core diameter or NA of the fiber.

 • Q: Should I ensure grounding for the laser?

-A: We recommend that the laser would be mounted to a breadboard which is properly grounded.
+A: We recommend that the laser would be mounted to a breadboard that is properly grounded.
 Electrical socket where power supply is connected must be grounded too.
 We sell power supplies having grounded pin only.

 • Q: Do I get a replacement if the laser is broken?

-A: Lasers within warranty period are repaired or replaced free-of-charge.
+A: Lasers within the warranty period are repaired or replaced free-of-charge.
 Warranty becomes obsolete in cases indicated in the chapter ‘Warranty’.

 • Q: I have ordered an SLM laser, but can observe more than one longitudinal mode.
 How can I solve this problem?

-• Q: Laser is working, but it's body is very hot.
+• Q: Laser is working, but its body is very hot.

 A: First of all it means that laser diode should be fine, but it could be that heat dissipation is not sufficient.
 You should check how much Amperes does the laser consume.
 It should be no more than 1,5 A for diode lasers and no more 4 A for DPSS lasers.